react-made-native-easy/react-made-native-easy.github.io/testing.md

 - Does __NOT__ increase the dev time:

     Many of us give this excuse that writing test cases will increase the dev time(Even I used to do this).
 But believe me it doesn't.
-During the course of development almost half of the time is spent in fixing bugs.
-Writing unit tests can decrease the this value from 50% to less than 20%.
+During the course of development almost half of the time is spent in debugging/bug fixing .Writing unit tests can decrease the this value from 50% to less than 20%.